Still fighting the Civil War

 Usually, it re-enacts the 1862 Battle of Pea Ridge, Ark., which kept Missouri in the Union and was led by Gen. Samuel R.

 Curtis of Keokuk.

 May 3-4, Civil War Encampment at Dousman Stagecoach Inn in Brookfield, Wis.
 On the western edge of Milwaukee, this 1843 inn holds an encampment on its parklike grounds and includes demonstrations, children's games and an Abraham Lincoln look-alike who gives the Gettysburg Address.

 Women play important roles in reenactments.

-June 22-23, Civil War Reenactment in Green Bay.
-On the Fox River, Heritage Hill State Historical Park is transformed into a battleground, this year the 1862 Battle of Antietam.
+June 21-22, Civil War Reenactment in Green Bay.
+On the Fox River, Heritage Hill State Historical Park is transformed into a battleground, this year for the 1864 Battle of Petersburg, Virginia.
 There's a battle each day, and youths can become a soldier for part of the day.

-Ill.
-The events at the Lake County Discovery Museum in the far northern suburbs of Chicago include appearances by
+events at the Lake County Discovery Museum in the far northern suburbs of Chicago include appearances by Harriet Tubman,

-Harriet Tubman, Sojourner Truth, generals and Mrs. Lincoln as well as the president, plus a re-creation of the 1863 Summer
+Sojourner Truth, generals and Mrs. Lincoln as well as the president, plus a re-creation of the Summer Fair.

 Large battles will be held each day.